Take the chapter quiz before and after you read this chapter.

 Very rarely, fever above 40.5 °C, fits, collapse and shock, severe irritability with persistent crying and screaming attacks or drowsiness, confusion and brain damage (encephalopathy) may follow pertussis immunisation.
 The risk of fever and fits is one in a thousand infants immunised with pertussis vaccine while the risk of encephalopathy is one in a million.
 If a serious reaction occurs, pertussis vaccine must not be given again.

-- Fever above 40.5 °C within 2 days, fits within 3 days or encephalopathy within 7 days of DPT immunisation must be reported to the local health authorities.
+- Fever above 40.5 °C within 2 days, fits within 3 days or encephalopathy within 7 days of DTaP immunisation must be reported to the local health authorities.

 2-38 When should pertussis vaccine not be given?